Particular/docs.particular.net/nservicebus/hosting/cloud-services-host/configuration.md

 Cloud Services is a hosting model provided by the Azure cloud, which is specifically designed for hosting large applications.
 For a detailed description of the cloud service configuration in Azure, see [What is the Cloud Service model and how do I package it?](https://azure.microsoft.com/en-us/documentation/articles/cloud-services-model-and-package/).

-When configuring NServiceBus for hosting in Cloud Services, it needs to connect to a specific Azure storage account (for Azure Queues) or a Azure Service Bus namespace.
-For more information on the connection string formats, refer to [the windows azure connection string formats](http://www.connectionstrings.com/windows-azure/).
+When NServiceBus is hosted in Cloud Services, it needs to connect to a specific Azure storage account (for Azure Storage Queues) or an Azure Service Bus namespace.
+For more information on required connection string formats refer to [the windows azure connection string formats](http://www.connectionstrings.com/windows-azure/) article.

 ## Configuring an endpoint

-When using the Azure Cloud Services hosting entrypoint to host an endpoint, it should be configured using and implementation of `IConfigureThisEndpoint`.
+When an endpoint is hosted in Azure Cloud Services, then it should be configured by implementing the  `IConfigureThisEndpoint` interface.

 ### Enabling the Transport